AdamMartinCote/multi-version-testing/README.md

 # Multi Version Testing

-A simple package with automated testing for both Python 2 and 3 using Tox
+A simple package with automated testing for both Python 2 and 3 using Tox and Hypothesis

 ## Running Tests